Pacer (British Rail): Vivarail D-Train

-"144e Evolution"
+Class 144e Evolution

 The Class 144e (Evolution) was a proposed refurbished variant of the Class 144 which would bring it up to the requirements of the Persons with reduced mobility-Technical Specifications for Interoperability accessibility regulations.
 The demonstrator Class 144e unit (144012) featured a number of upgrades such as the addition of new 2+2 style seating, a fully accessible toilet, two wheelchair spaces and spaces for bicycles and luggage, as well as Wi-Fi and media screens.
 Porterbrook, which owns the Class 143 and Class 144 fleets, refurbished unit 144012 in 2014 to comply with the new legislation so that it could act as a demonstration unit.
 The demonstrator unit was expected to re-enter traffic in April 2015, but this was delayed until later in the year.

 Preservation

-Over the course of the withdrawal of the series, several Pacers have been preserved for further use on heritage railways.
+Over the course of the series' withdrawal, several Pacers have been preserved for further use on heritage railways.
 The National Railway Museum has preserved a train with the designation number 142001.

 In May 2019, the government called for a public consultation on re-using the trains after withdrawal from service; suggestions have included re-using them as public spaces, such as village halls or cafes.